Chestnut Tree Cafe Home

 Roots of Christianity

-Like it or not, the story of Jesus bears a striking resemblance to many savior cults of antiquity, including the pagan mystery religions as well as Greek and Roman mythology.
+The story of Jesus bears a striking resemblance to many savior cults of antiquity, including the pagan mystery religions as well as Greek and Roman mythology.
 In the third century BC, many Greeks worshipped Hercules, who was believed to have been born of the union of Zeus and a human mother, was put on Earth to undergo various trials, died, descended to Hades for 3 days, and then was resurrected to sit at the right hand of Zeus on Mt.
 Olympus.
 Similiarly, the "man-god" of the pagan mystery religions (Osiris in Egypt , Dionysus in Greece , Attis in Asia Minor , Adonis in Syria , Bacchus in Italy , and Mithras in Persia) has much in common with the story of Jesus, sharing characteristics like: their father is god and mother is a mortal virgin, they offer their followers the chance to be born again through the rites of baptism, they die as a sacrifice for the sins of the world, and are resurrected after 3 days.
 And the resurrection of these "man-gods", including the most recent incarnate, Jesus, is always closely associated with the winter solstice, which is around Dec.
 21st.

+It is understandable that the ancients would develop this tradition around the movement of the sun, something of utmost importance to them, and that the "man gods" of the many mystery religions, including Jesus, died and were resurrected at this time of year.
+And some of these stories are so ancient they can be traced back to pyramid texts written over 4,500 years ago.
+The story of Jesus is part of a continuity of revelation that is thousands of years old.
 These similiarities were even noted during the early centuries.
 Celsus, a philosopher who lived during the 2nd century, wrote of the similiarities.
 Celsus was a critic of the Church, but even early Christian leaders, including Iraneaus, St. Justin Martyr, Tertullian, and Firmicus Maternus, acknowledged the similiarities between the story of Jesus and pagan mystery religions.
-They responded with claims of "diabolical mimicry", that the Devil had actually plagiarized Christianity in anticipation of the coming Christ!
+They responded with claims of "diabolical mimicry", that the Devil had actually plagiarized Christianity in anticipation of the coming Christ.

 Obviously many Christians find all this troubling.
 Do some research.
 Check it out for yourself.
-It's important enough - isn't it?

 Formation of the New Testament canon